Writing sample, personal statement, or essay (650 words or less)

 Butler University has a formal agreement with Indiana University-Purdue University Indianapolis (IUPUI) and their Program for Intensive English (PIE).
+This alternative pathway for admission to Butler University is designated for applicants who may not meet Butler’s English proficiency requirements.
 Information about the program may be found on IUPUI's website.
 A separate application process to IUPUI’s PIE Program is required for admission.

 The program supports students to achieve the required Level 6 passing level via the PIE Proficiency Exit Test.
 Students are asked to ensure the results are submitted to the Butler University Office of Admission so we can contact you about the next steps toward your enrollment at Butler.

 International transfer students who are interested in the Butler University Doctor of Pharmacy (PharmD) Program must submit the PharmCAS application (www.pharmcas.org).
 International college transcripts must be reviewed by World Education Services (WES) and the WES evaluation report must be submitted to PharmCAS.
 Students only complete and submit the PharmCAS application, not the Butler or Common transfer application.